rysavy-ondrej/AFF4LIB/AfxEnvironment.md

 }
 ```

-Response consists of a chunk map and a binary content of the segment.
+A Response consists of a chunk map and a binary content of the segment.

-### Chunk map
-Chunk map specifies how binary data are organized in chunks.
+The chunk map specifies how binary data are organized in chunks.
 This mapping is important
 as chunks can be compressed.
 JSON representation contains an array of chunks offsets
 within the segment.
 The following is an example of a segment comprising of four chunks of the same length: